kognifai/Galore/SDK-documentation/Pipeline Operations.md

 decimation
 ----------

-Shortens a timeseries by selecting values spaced by a decimation factor.
+Shortens a time series by selecting values spaced by a decimation factor.
 The decimation factor is calculated from parameter Fmax.

 Valid Fmax values: 100, 200, 400, 800, 1500, 3000, 6000, 12500, 25000,